-Although this sounds like the “usual” discomfort of Jews in Iran, for Mashhadis it was a good deal more frustrating.
-Although outwardly living as Muslims they did not escape the hate or the persecutions.
-They were still strangers in a way that neither religion nor modern new stirring of Iranian nationalism could overcome.
-Only after WWII will Mashhadis feel themselves at home in Iran.
+Although this sounds like the “usual” state of perpetual discomfort experienced by Jews in Iran, for the Mashhadis it was a good deal more frustrating.
+Although outwardly living as Muslims, they were not spared the hate or the persecutions.
+They were still strangers in a way that neither religion nor the stirrings of modern Iranian nationalism could overcome.
+Only after WWII would the Mashhadis feel themselves at home in Iran.

-And yet Mashiah left no direct expression about his motives for immigration.
-His son does not feel any need to specify motivation but explains the timing by the news that reached Mashhad by the pilgrims to Mecca.
-Especially, he mentions the pilgrimage of Haj Yehezkel that awakened in other Mashadi Jews “the fervent yeaning to immigrate” to the Land of Israel.
-He then gives a short list of members of the group and laconically adds “in addition (to the above mentioned) the ancestors of our family also immigrated”.
+And yet, Mashiah left no direct expression attesting to his motives for immigration.
+His son explains the timing by the news that reached Mashhad via the pilgrims to Mecca.
+Specifically, he mentions the pilgrimage of Haj Yehezkel that awakened in other Mashhadi Jews “the fervent yeaning to immigrate” to the Land of Israel.
+He then gives a short list of members of the group and laconically adds “in addition (to the above mentioned) the ancestors of our family also immigrated.”

-Haj Adoniyah, even before his pilgrimage was in close contact with the Sephardic community in Jerusalem through the Chief Rabbi, Rishon Le-Zion Yisa Berakha (1817-1906).
-Iranian Jews in general and Mashhadi Jews in particular had long standing connections with the Land of Israel, but up until the late 19th century very few immigrants.
-These connections were mainly through shadarim, emissaries for the collection of charity for the poor of Jerusalem and for upholding the yeshivot (schools of rabbinic study) and through pilgrimage to the holy places.
-Letters from the Chief Rabbi, Rishon Le-Zion Yisa Berakha to the chief Rabbi in Mashhad, Rabbi Mordekhai Aqlar and with Haj Adoniyah regarding the donations of Mashhadis in Mashhad and in other cities where they dwelt.
-The letter expressed the deep gratitude and the on-going connection.
-Rabbi Yisa Berakha also points out that he heard from one of these emissaries “of the great degree to which our dear brethren in the diaspora partake in the love of Zion.”
+Haj Adoniyah, even before his pilgrimage was in close contact with the Sephardic community in Jerusalem through the Chief Rabbi, Rishon Le-Zion Yisa Berakha (1817–1906).
+Iranian Jews in general and Mashhadi Jews in particular had long standing connections with the Land of Israel but, up until the late 19th century, very few actually immigrated there.
+These connections were mainly through shadarim, emissaries who collected charity for Jerusalem’s poor and for the yeshivot (schools of rabbinic study), and through pilgrimage to the holy places.
+Letters from the Chief Rabbi in Jerusalem, Rishon Le-Zion Yisa Berakha, to the chief Rabbi in Mashhad, Rabbi Mordekhai Aqlar, and Haj Adoniyah regarding the donations given by Mashhadis in Mashhad and other cities where they dwelt express deep gratitude and give evidence of the ongoing connection.
+Rabbi Yisa Berakha also points out that he heard from the shadarim “of the great degree to which our dear brethren in the diaspora partake in the love of Zion.”

-Immigration from Mashhad increased after the Bukharan neighbourhood was built.
-The most direct influence and the most practical assistance came from Binyamin Gol-Shauloff (1859-1929) who

-worked conscientiously and brought after him many members of his community and members of the Persian Mashhadi community...
-He bought them land, built them houses and helped them settle in Jerusalem.

-His father, Shaul, was a Mashhadi who moved to Herat, after the forced conversion in 1840.
-Binyamin played a central role in the immigration to the Land of Israel for the Afghani Jews to whom he belonged, and whose committee he led for 30 years; for the Mashhadi Jews to which he was related and in whose building projects he participated, and to the Bukharan Jews whom he adopted as point of reference, who served as marriage partners in his family, and even as member of the Bukharan community’s committee on which he served for a while.
-Gol-Shaulof propagated immigration and was in direct contact with Haj Adoniyah whose synagogue he helped to build, as the plaque states
+Immigration from Mashhad increased after the Bukharan neighborhood of Jerusalem had been established.
+The most direct influence and practical assistance came from Binyamin Gol-Shauloff (1859-1929) who “worked conscientiously and brought after him many members of his community and members of the Persian Mashhadi community. . . .
+He bought them land, built them houses and helped them settle in Jerusalem.”
+His father, Shaul, was a Mashhadi who had moved to Herat, after the forced conversion in 1840.
+Binyamin played a central role in the immigration to the Land of Israel of the Afghan Jews to whose community he belonged, and whose committee he led for thirty years.
+The same was true for the Mashhadi Jews to whom he was related and in whose building projects he participated, and for the Bukharan Jews who integrated into his family through marriage.
+For a while, he even served as member of the Bukharan community’s committee, so close were his ties with this community.
+Gol-Shaulof propagated immigration and was in direct contact with Haj Adoniyah, whose synagogue he helped build, as stated on the plaque that adorns the building to this very day: